Contact us

 • CNCSIS type A project “The integrative role of mitochondria in cardioprotection in experimental myocardial ischemia/reperfusion”, code 752/2006, period: 2006-2007

-Internal projects:
+Internal university projects:

 • EXPERIENCED RESEARCHERS type project “Innovative translational study: from basic research to clinical applicability regarding mitochondrial dysfunction and inflammation in chronic diabetic kidney disease”, acronym MITO-DIAB, code 6EXP / 2020, period: 2020-2023

-• POSTDOC type project “Modulation of mitochondrial function by blue methylene in the cardiovascular adipose tissue”, acronym MITO-MB-CURATE, code 2POSTDOC / 2020, period: 2020-2022
+• POSTDOC type project “Modulation of mitochondrial function by methylene blue in the cardiovascular adipose tissue”, acronym MITO-MB-CURATE, code 2POSTDOC / 2020, period: 2020-2022

 • POSTDOC type project “Monoamine oxidase and metabolic memory – repositioning MAO inhibitors as vascular protective agents in diabetes”, acronym MAO-DIAB, code 6POSTDOC / 2020, period: 2020-2022